Whisper: Fast Flooding for Low-Power Wireless Networks: Abstract

 \section{Abstract}

-This paper presents \name, a fast and reliable protocol to flood small amounts of data into a multi-hop network. \name relies on three main cornerstones.
-First, it embeds the message to be flooded into a \textit{\packet} that is composed of multiple \emph{\packlets}.
-A \packlet is a portion of the message payload that mimics the structure of an actual packet.
-A node must intercept only one of the \packlets to know that there is an ongoing transmission.
-Second, \name exploits the structure of the \packet to reduce idle listening and, thus, to reduce the radio-on time of the nodes.
-Third, it relies on synchronous transmissions to quickly flood the \packet through the network.
-Our evaluation on the Flocklab testbed shows that \name achieves comparable reliability but significantly lower radio-on time than Glossy -- a state-of-the-art flooding algorithm.
-Specifically, \name can disseminate data in FlockLab twice as fast as Glossy with no loss in reliability.
-Further, \name spends 30\% less time in channel sampling compared to \glossy when no data traffic must be disseminated.
+This paper presents \name, a fast and reliable protocol to flood small amounts of data into a multi-hop network. \name makes use of synchronous transmissions, a technique first introduced by the Glossy flooding protocol.
+In contrast to Glossy, \name does not let the radio switch from receive to transmit mode between messages.
+Instead, it makes nodes continuously transmit identical copies of the message and eliminates the gaps between subsequent transmissions.
+To this end, \name embeds the message to be flooded into a \textit{\packet} that is composed of multiple \emph{\packlets} -- where a \packlet is a portion of the message payload that mimics the structure of an actual packet.
+A node must intercept only one of the \packlets to detect that there is an ongoing transmission and that it should start forwarding the message.
+This allows \name to speed up the propagation of the flood, and thus, to reduce the overall radio-on time of the nodes.
+Our evaluation on the FlockLab testbed shows that \name achieves comparable reliability but 2x lower radio-on time than Glossy.
+We further show that by embedding \name in an existing data collection application, we can more than double the lifetime of the network.